Election-Tech-Initiative/electionguard-python/docs/5_Publish_and_Verify.md

 ## Publish

 Publishing the election artifacts helps ensure third parties can verify the election.
-Refer the specification on the specific details.
+Refer to the specification on the specific details.
 Below is a breakdown of the objects within the repository.
 These are files that should be published at the close of the election so others can verify the election.

 **Election Artifacts**